 Enforcing a Restrictive Covenant Agreement

 Employee mobility legal services require litigation skills and business law knowledge of the specific issue.
 Our employment lawyers have had extensive experience in injunction proceedings, both in enforcing restrictions and in seeking to avoid restrictions.We work in federal and state trial and appeals courts in Pennsylvania and other states in the region.
 Our employment law attorneys handle matters before arbitration panels.
 We work hard to obtain quick, decisive, and workable results for our clients.
 If you’d like to learn more about enforcing non-compete agreements, you can read this article, What Makes a Post-Employment Restrictive Covenant Enforceable?

 Garden leave is a serious issue for employers.
 In a nutshell, it refers to an agreement where an employer pays a departing employee not to work before that employee.
 While the employee is on garden leave, the previous employer has the opportunity to contact the departing employee’s customers in an attempt to retain them.
 The departing employee has what amounts to a paid vacation and cannot work for a competitor during this period.
 Once this period ends and the employee starts with the new firm.

 Garden leave gives you, as an employer, the opportunity to protect your business in the event a key employee leaves to go to a competitor.
 If you’d like to learn more about the topic, check out this post, What is Garden Leave?
 Our employment law attorneys can work with you on this specific restrictive covenant agreement to protect your business.

 Protect Your Business with Restrictive Covenant Agreements

-It only makes sense that you have some type of non-compete agreements in place to protect your business from an employee leaving and moving to a competitor.
-If you need help drafting a restrictive covenant agreement or are looking to enforce one, give our local law firm a call.
+: It only makes sense that you have some type of non-solicitation agreements in place in place to protect your business from an employee leaving and moving to a competitor.
+If you’d like to learn more about enforcing non-solicitation agreements or are looking to enforce one, give our local law firm a call.
 Our employment lawyers are here to help.